|On this page…|

 If your MATLAB command invokes a nonexistent method on a Java object, MATLAB looks for a function with the same name.
 If MATLAB finds a function of that name, it attempts to invoke it.
 If MATLAB does not find a function with that name, it displays a message stating that it cannot find a method by that name for the class.

 For example, MATLAB has a function named size, and the Java API java.awt.Frame class also has a size method.
 If you call size on a Frame object, the size method defined by java.awt.Frame is executed.
 However, if you call size on an object of java.lang.String, MATLAB does not find a size method for this class.
 It executes the MATLAB size function instead.

 string = java.lang.String('hello'); size(string)

 ans = 1 1

 Use the matlab.exception.JavaException class to handle Java exceptions.

-When calling a main method from MATLAB, the method returns as soon as it executes its last statement, even if the method creates a thread that is still executing.
+When calling a main method from MATLAB, the method returns when it executes its last statement, even if the method creates a thread that is still executing.
 In other environments, the main method does not return until the thread completes execution.

 You, therefore, need to be cautious when calling main methods from MATLAB, particularly main methods that start GUIs. main methods are usually written assuming they are the entry point to application code.
 When called from MATLAB this is not the case, and the fact that other Java GUI code might be already running can lead to problems.